DeSinc/SallyBot/README.md

 Press F5 to build it and run and see what happens (it should work first try)

-There is a disabled line of code that you can enable which replies to any message the bot sees.
-This can be used to test if the bot works in your server by sending a message back to you.
-CTRL + F search for "Hello!!" to find that commented-out line of code, and use it/remove it/change it however you like.

-If it does not repeat your message back to you, then message intents might not be enabled.
-See the steps above with pictures to fix that.

-Feel free to use or remove this line of code entirely after testing the bot is up and running and able to read your messages.

 ## AI Text Generation with Dalai Alpaca (Run on the CPU) -- EASY

 This bot doesn't generate the AI text but just sends requests off to a language learning model of your choice.
 At the moment I made the requests send out in the format for [Dalai Alpaca 7B](https://github.com/cocktailpeanut/dalai)